 Your Kilimanjaro climb isn’t going to be easy.
 That’s a given.
 You’ll receive plenty of nutritious food and drinks from the cook for breakfast, lunch and dinner, but any snacks are on you.
 We recommend high-energy snacks like power bars, nuts, beef jerky and dried fruit.
 Don’t bring anything that will become a melted mess.

 Nutrition is extra important in high-altitude trekking as it helps to alleviate the symptoms of altitude sickness like headaches.
 The same goes for water – you should drink plenty of water.
+This helps to prevent and alleviate symptoms of Kilimanjaro altitude sickness.
 While your porters will carry all the water needed for the trek up the mountain, what you need for each day must be carried by you.
 So ensure your hydration packs allows you to carry around three litres of water.

 Snacks to share